Telecommunications in Greece

 The telecommunications and postal services market in Greece is regulated by the Hellenic Telecommunications and Post Commission (EETT).

 Landline telephone

 COSMOTE, the former state monopoly, is the main player in fixed-line telephony.
-Since the liberalization of the telecommunications market, COSMOTE (OTE) has been slowly losing market share to "alternative", competing telecom operators, such as Vodafone, Nova (Wind).
+Since the liberalization of the telecommunications market, COSMOTE (OTE) has been slowly losing market share to "alternative", competing telecom operators, such as Vodafone, Nova.
 As of 2005, COSMOTE's share on the market hovered around 76%.

 Telephones – main lines in use: 6,348,800 (2004).